cgaona1/La-Leche/README.md

 david rev - work on powerpoint and testing david thompson - work on powerpoint and testing chris - finishing up notification( css for his pages)

+4/12/2022
+for this week everyone will work on the powerpoint